keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 an execution plane is a namespace or cluster other than where the control plane runs that runs a Keptn service.
-The distributor was originally designed to work for both the control plane and the remote execution planes but, for recent releases, most execution plane services use [go-sdk](https://github.com/stellar/go/blob/master/docs/reference/readme.md) rather than the distributor.
+The distributor was originally designed to work for both the control plane and the remote execution planes but, for recent releases, most execution plane services use `go-sdk` rather than the distributor.

 Services that use `go-sdk` on the execution plane communicate over NATS but the execution plane distributor polls the NATS subjects using the Keptn API.
 It polls the NATS subjects using HTTPS (polling the `/api/v1/event` endpoint) on the control plane.

-The following Keptn core services use `go-sdk` and are connected to NATS, using the NATS environment variable `NATS_URL` to determine the URL:
+The following Keptn core services use `go-sdk` and are connected to NATS using the NATS environment variable `NATS_URL` to determine the URL:
 `shipyard-controller`, `remediation-service`, `mongodb-datastore`,
 `lighthouse-service`, and `approval-service`.